artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/custom-handles/index.md

 > **Info**
 > I't important to note that template must be made with SVG.

-- Custom handles are not positioned automatically, but the library provides useful template context property to position your handle.
+- Custom handles are not positioned automatically, but the library provides a useful template context property to position your handle.
-- Custom handles knows if validation of `ConnectionSettings.validator()` failed or succeed, so you can use `state()` signal in `let-ctx` to add some behavior based on validation result.
+- Custom handles know if validation of `ConnectionSettings.validator()` has failed or succeeded, so you can use `state()` signal in `let-ctx` to add some behavior based on validation result.

 Refer to this interface for `let-ctx` when crafting your handle template: